 Historically, we Indian-Americans—and here I’m speaking primarily of Indians who’re naturalized US citizens or permanent residents—have overwhelmingly supported the Democrats, more so than any other large Asian group in the US.
-Over 80 percent of us voted for Barack Obama in 2008, second only to the blacks.
+Over 80 percent of us voted for Barack Obama in 2008, second only to black Americans.
 This year, less than ten percent might vote for the Republican Donald Trump.
-Curiously, contrary to what one might expect, success and wealth haven’t driven most of us to vote for Republicans, who’re seen as friendlier to the rich.
+Curiously, contrary to what one might expect, success and wealth haven’t driven most of us to vote for the Republicans, who’re seen as friendlier to the rich.
 What can explain this?
 Is it because we are remarkably liberal as a group?

 Consider some more facts.
 We Indian-Americans overwhelmingly support Narendra Modi too, at a rate much higher than among Indians in India.
 We host rockstar receptions for him in arenas like Madison Square Garden in NY and SAP Center in Silicon Valley.
 This despite Trump and Modi being similar in so many ways.
 They’re both authoritarian and anti-democratic; anti-Muslim; anti-LGBT; steeped in nationalism (white/Hindu); allied with far-right groups (KKK/RSS); economically conservative; anti-labor union; thuggish (think Amit Shah); big on defense spending; and so on.
 Even if we concede that Trump is worse than Modi—though some will disagree—their proximities are undeniable.
 So why do we Indian-Americans despise Trump yet love Modi?
 What’s behind this apparent paradox?

 Modi and his Regime